Daniel-KM/Omeka-S-module-SearchSolr/README.md

 ```

 **Warning**: Solr is a java application, so it is very slow to start, stop and
-restart.
-You may need to wait until five minutes between two commands.
+restart on some environments.
+You may need to wait until five minutes between
+two commands stop/start/restart.

 In case of an issue, you may stop the service or kill it.
 In that case, you need
 to kill java too.